Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 Cons:

-I recently found out about the Acebeam H16 headlamp.
-It is not only a headlamp but the light can be removed from the band and used as a flashlight.
-Add to that some very impressive specifications and the brand new headlamp could be a winner.
+I recently tested the Acebeam H16 headlamp.
+It is not only a headlamp, but the light can be removed from the band and used as a flashlight.
+Add to that some very impressive specifications, and the brand new headlamp could be a winner.

-I recently tested this headlamp on series of night hikes and camping trips and was very impressed with how it performed.
+I used and tested this headlamp on a series of night hikes and camping trips and was impressed with how it performed.
 It has a somewhat unique design that allows the lamp to be removed from the band to be used as a flashlight.
-While it is a little fiddly to remove and put back onto the band it add another layer of functionality that all the other headlamps in this review cannnot match.
+While it is a little fiddly to remove and put back onto the band, it adds another layer of functionality that all the other headlamps in this review cannot match.

-The Acebeam H16 is very bright with 650 lumens on the high setting which will last for only 1 hour and 45 minutes and can penetrate up to 86 meters thanks to the super wide spread of the beam.
-When I tested this for a long period I found the lamp to get quite a bit hotter than some of the other models in this review.
-Not a bad thing, it is testiment to just how bright it is.
-On the lower setting of 100 lumens or 30 lumens it is a much more functional beam and has super long battery life.
+The Acebeam H16 is very bright with 650 lumens on the high setting, which will last for only 1 hour and 45 minutes, and can penetrate up to 86 meters thanks to the super wide spread of the beam.
+When I tested this for a long period, I found the lamp to get quite a bit hotter than some of the other models in this review.
+Not a bad thing, it is a testament to just how bright it is.
+On the lower setting of 100 lumens or 30 lumens, it is a much more functional beam and has a super-long battery life.

 Its water resistance rating comes in at an impressive IPX68, making this the most waterproof headlamp in this review, even more so than the Black Diamond Storm.
 And it comes in at a good price, making it competitive as a budget headlamp.

 Overall, there is so much to like about this Acebeam H16 Headlamp.
 It is the most waterproof headlamp, has a super bright 650 lumens lamp, and is one of the lightest headlamps in this review.
-A great option but why is it not ranked higher?
-It is brand new to the market and I would like to keep testing it for a couple more months to test the reliability.
-Not unlike the situation that faced Nitecore a couple of years ago where it took a while for people to trust the quality of the brand.
-I the next year or so I suspect the Acebeam H16 could be the best ultralight headlamp!
+A great option, but why is it not ranked higher?
+It is new to the market, and I would like to keep testing it for 12 months to test its reliability.
+Not unlike the situation that faced Nitecore a couple of years ago, where it took a while for people to trust the quality of the brand.
+In the next year or so, I suspect the Acebeam H16 could be the best ultralight headlamp!

 Compare Prices: